simplyzaki/docker-images/precise-scala-2_10_2/README.md

 ### Introduction

-A base image based on ubuntu:12.04 with Oracle JDK 7 installed.
+A base image based on ubuntu:12.04 with Oracle JDK 7 installed, Scala 2.10.2 and SBT 0.12.4.
 Supervisor and OpenSSH server has been pre-installed in this image.

 ### Usage